-During the early stage of implementation, we are moving from recommendations to a full campaign work plan, and simultaneously to solicitation of lead donors, onboarding of campaign volunteers, putting recommended practices in place, and addressing other conditions for success.
+During the early stage of implementation, we are moving from recommendations to a full campaign work plan, and simultaneously to solicitation of lead donors, onboarding of campaign volunteers, putting recommended practices in place, establishing metrics to track progress, and addressing other conditions for success.
 From there, we partner with you to move your campaign to a more public form, through to celebration and post-campaign plans.

 Following implementation, our role shifts to management and is designed to provide breadth and depth to existing counsel.
 This may include resident counsel; often it replaces a staff role during recruitment or leave, or while building to a degree of success and momentum that supports staff investment.
 We are also able to augment campaign counsel to address other pressing roles; for example, to oversee the annual fund for a period of time.

 Whether it is your first or your next campaign, whether you need to raise $25 million, $100 million or even $1 billion – we step up when you need us most and step back as you build momentum and success.

 In preparing for our $137M capital campaign, we were seeking a consultant who would help us question all our assumptions—and then keep us on track with the right solutions.
 Development Guild did just that.
 They were with us for every step of the campaign and shared in our celebration when we achieved our most ambitious goals.

 Development Guild has been a very strong partner for our campaign.
 Their strategy, focus and guidance in navigating next steps and decisions has been invaluable.
 They are partners that we rely on, for issues big and small.
 I would highly recommend Development Guild to other healthcare institutions seeking fundraising counsel.